profile photo 🦾

 Extra Contribution

-Add Spark Optimization and Memory & Resources management in the Release and Review process of our Dev Team
+Enhancing Spark Optimization and Memory & Resources management in our development and review processes.

 Research Assistant in Applied Machine Learning | EPFL-LASA